Cloud Strife: In Compilation of Final Fantasy VII

-Cloud appears in a minor role in the mobile game Before Crisis: Final Fantasy VII, a prequel set six years before Final Fantasy VII.
+Cloud appears in a minor role in the mobile game Before Crisis, a prequel set six years before the events of Final Fantasy VII.
 The player, a member of the Shinra covert operatives group, the Turks, encounters Cloud during his time as a Shinra infantryman working to join SOLDIER.
 The game portrays Cloud's natural talent for swordsmanship, and recounts his role during Nibelheim's destruction.